-Please complete the form below to sign up:
+Please complete the form below to s ign up:

-Enter Client Code (if applicable e): Rock
+Enter Client Code (if applicable): Rock

 Organization Name:

 Street Address:

 City:

-"State:
+State:

 Zip:

 Contact Name:

 Contact Email:

 Telephone:

 Fax:

-How long has the organization established? been
+How long has the organization been established?

 Type of Organization: (e.g. Church, School, Flower Shop)

-Purpose for Background Che cks: Choose one
+Purpose for Background Checks: Choose one

 Tax ID Number:

-"Billing Contact:
+Billing Contact:

 Billing Contact Email:

 User Setup:

-"Username: (6-10 Characters)
+Username: (6-10 Characters)

 Password: (6-10 Characters)

-, For pricing, please refer to your partner pricing or services proposal.
+Select your options below.
+For pricing , please refer to your partner pricing or services proposal.

 signup.
-10% Discount offer Prepayment of \$2,000.1 15% Discount Offer Prepayment of \$3,000.1 signup.
-20% Discount Offer Prepayment of \$4,000.1 signup.
-25% Discount Offer Prepayment of \$5,000.1 signup.
-Basic for \$9.50.
-Plus for \$19.95 (+fees).
-Please use the credit card provided in my online Basic for \$9.00.
+10% Discount offer Prepayment of \$2,000.
+Basic for \$9. signup.
+15% Discount Offer 50.
+Plus for \$18.95 (+fees).
+Please use the credit card provided in my online 00.
 Plus for \$17.95 (+fees).
-Please use the credit card provided in my online Basic for \$8.50.
+Please use the credit card provided in my online 50.
 Plus for \$16.95 (+fees).
-Please use the credit card provided in my online Basic for \$8.00.
-Plus for \$15.95 (+fees).
-Please use the credit card provided in my online Basic for \$7.50.
-Plus for \$14.95 (+fees).
 Please use the credit card provided in my online

+signup.
+00. Plus for \$15.95 (+fees).
+Please use the credit card provided in my online

+signup.
+50. Plus for \$14.95 (+fees).
+Please use the credit card provided in my online

-Standard Pricing Optic urrently a customer of Protect Ny Ministry.
-Please be advised that pricing for this program your current pricing with Protect Ny Ministry. n ayment required - standard pricing.
+Current Customer Check here if you are currently a cu may differ slightly than your current Standard Pricing Option stomer of Protect My Ministry.
+Please be advised that pricing for this program t pricing with Protect My Ministry.

+No annual fees, no prepayment requ uired - standard pricing.

-Click "Next" to enter Billing Information.
+Click "Next" to enter Billing Informatio on.

 Next